to X3D Specifications: XML Schema and DOCTYPE Validation

 The Extensible Markup Language (XML) provides several useful definitions and restrictions on string types.

-X3D Scene Authoring Hints: Validation describe all initial XML headers for X3D.
+X3D Scene Authoring Hints: Validation describe all initial XML headers for an X3D model.

 Note that regex checking of expressions within the X3D XML Schemas are needed, since literal validation of those attribute values gets performed by various authoring tools (such as Altova XMLSpy).